noelwelsh/shapeless-guide/src/pages/generic/lazy.md

 In fact, the situation is worse than this.
-If the compiler sees the same type constructor twice and the complexity of the type parameters is *increasing*, it assumes that branch of search is "diverging".
+If the compiler sees the same type constructor twice and the complexity of the type parameters is *increasing*, it assumes that branch of the search is "diverging".
 This is a problem for shapeless because types like `::[H, T]` and `:+:[H, T]` come up in different generic representations